mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri:** Yeah, confusion.
 That’s right.

-That’s why that is number six: total personality.
+That’s why that is number six: *total personality*.
 Let’s be there.

 #### 1:30:30 end of recording